Ames-hub/YADM-Bot/README.md

 > **A note on AI:** There's much discourse about Generative AI.
 Nodeus uses **Discriminative AI**, the same technology your phone uses to focus on faces in photos.
 It's lightweight, private, and runs locally.
 If you're heavily against AI, I ask you at least read this section before leaving.

-- **Privacy-Focused** -- All image scanning happens on your machine, not the cloud
+- **Privacy-Focused** -- All image scanning happens on your machine, not the cloud, and not in some data-center.
 - **Eco-Friendly** -- Being a small, discriminative AI, it does not harm the environment
 - **Configurable Threshold** -- Set how confident the AI must be (0-100%) before taking action
 - **Perceptual Hashing** -- Tracks images by hash to avoid re-scanning the same image